dmytri/cabinet/CONVENTIONS.md

-# === <priority_rules> ===
-priority_rules:
-  - CRITICAL: Never suggest or make any code changes in response to test output unless the user explicitly requests a fix or modification.
-  - If a user request is ambiguous or does not clearly ask for a code change, always ask for clarification before suggesting or making any code changes.
-  - This rule overrides all other conventions and applies to all files, code, and documentation.
-# === </priority_rules> ===

 # === <prompt> ===
 prompt: >
-  You are a coding assistant.
-Follow all rules below when generating or editing code.
-  Follow these conventions for code development, testing, and infrastructure.
+  - Follow these conventions for code development, testing, and infrastructure.
+  - CRITICAL: Never suggest or make any code changes in response to test output unless the user explicitly requests a fix or modification.
 # === </prompt> ===

 # === <commit> ===